typelead/eta/README.md

 ## Gratitude

-We are grateful that the folks at [GHC HQ](https://ghc.haskell.org/trac/ghc/wiki/TeamGHC) have generously open-sourced their state-of-the-art Haskell compiler allowing us to hack on it to implement Haskell on a wide variety of platforms.
+We would like to specifically thank the following groups/people:
+- [GHC HQ](https://ghc.haskell.org/trac/ghc/wiki/TeamGHC) for providing a solid API to access the GHC infrastructure for the first stage of code generation (Haskell -> STG).

-We are also grateful for Ilya V. Portnov for his [hs-java](https://hackage.haskell.org/package/hs-java) package that we intend to use heavily for code generation.
+- [Alois Cochard](https://github.com/aloiscochard) for his [codec-jvm](https://github.com/aloiscochard/codec-jvm) package that we use for code generation.
+- [Christopher Wells](https://github.com/ExcaliburZero) for his JAR packaging [utility](https://github.com/ExcaliburZero/zip-jar-haskell).

 Thank you guys!